 After her lesson, Jade came back grinning and happy.
 Her instructor had rave reviews about her skiing.
 They’d gone down the bunny hill several times, and then her instructor took her all the way down a green hill and up the chair lift!
 Jade was very pleased about that, because Sunshine and Lily hadn’t yet ridden the chair lift.
 Her instructor said she was probably ready for the advanced preschool ski club.

-With Jade able to get herself down the hill, it was time to learn how to get the girls up the hill.
+With Jade able to get herself down the hill, it was time to learn how to get the girls up the hill on the chair lift.
 We spent an afternoon practicing the chair lift.
-First, I left the older girls in the lodge with my husband and took just Jade out.
+First, I left the older girls in the lodge with their dad and took just Jade out.
 We went down the hill once, then she explained how her instructor had taken her up the chair.
 Knowing I could get her on and off the chair, I left her at the lodge and took Lily out.

-Finally, we were all ready to hit the ski hills!
+Finally, we were all ready to hit the ski hill together!
 I had three kids who could ski down a green run and ride a chair lift back up the top again.
 It was an exciting day.

 The Parenting Payoff